abdulazizAlwar/Data-Analytics-and-Manipulation/README.md

 This guide was created on Databricks for a Data Science team training.
 The SQL and Spark segments would as is on a Databricks environment but might need some modification if used in a different enviornment.
 All other segments should run perfectly on any Python Notebooks enviornment such as Jupyter.

-The Cariculum can be found in the 'Content.inpy' noteebok.
+The Cariculum can be found in the 'Content.ipynb' noteebok.